 Because with all enthusiasm for positive thinking, conflicts should not be swept under the carpet.
 According to a study, a German emerged Company disputes cost up to three million euros a year.
 The main problem is the way it is dealt with.

 All kinds of unrecognized conflict flocks smolder with small tongues and nasty remarks.
 Until at some point the bomb bursts: And then there is no longer a matter of factual, but only an emotional discussion, because the relationship between the parties has long been permanently disturbed.

-Management trainer Cornelia Topf knows from experience that it is often no longer about the matter: "Even if we feel more willing to compromise, our brains may put us under the microscope.
+Management trainer Cornelia Topf knows from experience that it is often no longer a matter of fact: “Even if we feel more willing to compromise, our brains may put us off the bat.